VenkMallikarjun/BayesENproteomics/README.md

   - PathwayOutput = Structure containing Reactome pathway-level quantiifcation.

-  - exp_peps = string containing name and extension (e.g. 'name.csv') of file containing quantification and details for peptides to be used in quantification (organised into Progenesis format).
+  - Exp_peps = string containing name and extension (e.g. 'name.csv') of file containing quantification and details for peptides to be used in quantification (organised into Progenesis format).

   - norm_peps = string containing name and extension (e.g. 'name.csv') of file containing quantification and details for peptides to be used for normalisation (organised into Progenesis format).
 Can be same as exp_peps if normalisation is to be performed against entire dataset.